Justintime50/Techie-Tinkers/Learn Laravel/intro.md

 - `/resources` - Along with some files Laravel needs, we find the `views` folder here which is where our pages are located.
 - `/routes` - The `web` file is particularly important here as it tells Laravel where to route traffic.
 More on this below.
 - `/storage` - Here we can store files for recall later such as a profile picture. `Logs` are also stored here.
-- `/tests` - Unknown
+- `/tests` - unit tests and functional tests, [more info here](https://laravel.com/docs/5.8/testing).
-- `/vendor` - Laravel stores dependencies here.
-Other dependencies can be installed at anytime.
+- `/vendor` - Laravel files and other dependencies are stored here.
+3rd party dependencies can be installed at anytime.
+The vendor folder contains non-versioned control files.
 - Most of the folders for simplicity sake you can ignore for now.
 The two you'll want to pay special attention to are `public` and `resources/views`

 ## MVC